 OPC Unified Architecture (OPC UA) is an industrial communication standard developed by the OPC Foundation.
 OPC is vendor independent and supports all major industrial automation platforms.

 OPC UA is a data exchange standard for safe, reliable, manufacturer-independent, and platform-independent industrial communication.
 It enables secure data exchange between hardware platforms from different vendors and across operating systems.
 Engineers need to access data from PLCs and industrial PCs in order to analyze the productivity of production lines, optimize machine parameters, or plan service intervals (predictive maintenance).
-OPC Unified Architecture is a standard protocol for accessing this—live and historical—data.
+OPC Unified Architecture is a standard protocol for accessing plant and manufacturing data.

 Industrial IoT with OPC UA

-In the development of industrial Internet of Things (IIoT) applications, OPC UA is often used for the communication between edge nodes and the data aggregator.
+In the development of industrial Internet of Things (IIoT) applications, OPC UA plays an important role in IT/OT communication, controller to field device communication, controller to controller communication, secure remote access, and cloud integration.
 Machine (M2M) interactions using OPC UA offer wide interoperability for IoT systems.
 Big data solutions can easily be implemented within the MATLAB workflow.

 OPC UA is supported in Industrial Communication Toolbox™.
 With this toolbox, engineers can make secure connections to OPC servers and easily acquire machine data for use with statistical, machine learning, and system identification methods from MATLAB in order to create algorithms for predictive maintenance.